manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

 #### Specific environment variables

 Environment variables are useful to provide some kind of global settings which are stored aside build configuration and just present 'always'.
-For persistency they may be set globally on the system using different ways - like add them to `.bashrc` file, or embedd into Dockerfile if you produce docker-based build system, or write in system preferences environment variables on Windows.
+For persistency they may be set globally on the system using different ways - like adding them to `.bashrc` file, or embedding into Dockerfile if you produce docker-based build system, or write in system preferences environment variables on Windows.
 Also you may set them short-live using `export VAR=value` in the shell.
 Or even shorter, prepending values to cmake call, like `CACHEB=/my/cache cmake ...` - this way it will only work on this call and will not be visible on the next.

 Some of such variables are known to be used in general by cmake and some other tools.
 That is things like `CXX` which determines current C++ compiler, or `CXX_FLAGS` to provide compiler flags, etc.

 However we have some of the variables specific to manticore configuration, which are invented solely for our builds.

 - **CACHEB** - same as config **CACHEB** option
 - **LIBS_BUNDLE** - same as config **LIBS_BUNDLE** option
 - **DISTR** - used to initialize `DISTR_BUILD` option when `-DPACK=1` is used.
 - **DIAGNOSTIC** - make output of cmake configuration much more verbose, explaining every thing happening
 - **WRITEB** - assumes **LIBS_BUNDLE**, and if set, will download source archive files for different tools to LIBS_BUNDLE folder.
-That is, if fresh version of stemmer came out - you can manually remove libstemmer_c.tgz from the bundle, and then run oneshot `WRITEB=1 cmake ...` - it will not found stemmer's sources in the bundle, and then download them from vendor's site to the bundle (without WRITEB it will download them into some temporary folder inside build and it will dissapear as you wipe the build folder).
+That is, if fresh version of stemmer came out - you can manually remove libstemmer_c.tgz from the bundle, and then run oneshot `WRITEB=1 cmake ...` - it will not found stemmer's sources in the bundle, and then download them from vendor's site to the bundle (without WRITEB it will download them into some temporary folder inside build and it will disappear as you wipe the build folder).

 At the end of configuration you may see what is available and will be used in the list like this one: